BCGControlBar library provides a very simple and efficient way to use Scalable Vector Graphics (SVG) in toolbar/menu/ribbon and other controls.

-controls, amount of the resources is huge and it will be very hard to maintain them (even if you need to add a single
+The solution is preparing separate image sets for each DPI, but if your application has a lot of toolbars or ribbon controls, the amount of resources is huge, and it will be very hard to maintain them (even if you need to add a single icon, you've got to prepare at least 4 separate images: 16x16, 24x24, 32x32, and 40x40!).

-Therefore, only if you're using a scalable vector graphics, you can be sure that your application looks good under all expected DPIs.
+Therefore, only if you're using scalable vector graphics can you be sure that your application looks good under all expected DPIs.
+The following screenshot shows the application with vector icons launched in a 200% DPI environment—no blurry icons anymore!

 What's SVG:

-- Scripts, interactions and external objects are not
+• Scripts, interactions, and external objects are not implemented due to security reasons.

-- all effects, blend mode and filters
+• all effects, blend mode, and filters

-converted to paths and all paths should be combined.
+We strongly recommend using a simplified ("optimized") SVG only; all elements, such as texts or shapes, should be converted to paths. and all paths should be combined.
 The simplified SVG is small and fast-drawing.
-In addition, in
+In addition, in this case, it will be very hard to make "reverse engineering" for your media.

 How to create SVG icons:

-For your convenience, our designers prepared a set of SVG icons that you may freely use in your applications!
-Please find them
+For your convenience, our designers have prepared a set of SVG icons that you may freely use in your applications!
+Please find them in the Graphics folder; there are 40 16x16 and 20 32x32 basic icons.

 The following free tools allow you to create new SVG images:

-Or, you may use any commercial applications such as CorelDraw or Adobe Illustrator.
-In addition,
+Or, you may use any commercial applications, such as CorelDraw or Adobe Illustrator.
+In addition, there are a lot of 3-rd party freeware and commercial SVG icon collections.

 How to prepare SVG image lists: